Alexander Mogilny: Vancouver Canucks (1995–2000)

-Due to financial restraints brought about by the contractual demands of LaFontaine and Dominik Hašek, the Sabres were looking to cut salary and subsequently traded Mogilny, along with a fifth-round draft pick (Todd Norman), to the Vancouver Canucks in exchange for Michael Peca, Mike Wilson and a first-round draft pick (Jay McKee) ahead of the 1995 NHL entry draft on 8 July 1995.
+Due to financial restraints brought about by the contractual demands of LaFontaine and Dominik Hašek, the Sabres were looking to cut salary and subsequently traded Mogilny, along with a fifth-round draft pick (Todd Norman), to the Vancouver Canucks in exchange for Michael Peca, Mike Wilson and a first-round draft pick ahead of the 1995 NHL entry draft on 8 July 1995.
 In doing so, the Sabres lowered team salary from about $22 million to around $18–19 million at the time of the trade, although retained a portion of Mogilny's $3.75 million contract.

 Vancouver Canucks president Pat Quinn acquired Mogilny with the sole intention of winning the franchise's first Stanley Cup.
 The team had just been swept in conference semifinals of the 1995 playoffs by the Chicago Blackhawks, and Quinn gave up three important pieces to acquire one of the league's best talents.
 The motive was to pair Mogilny with Pavel Bure and form a dominant scoring line, as the two had played together at CSKA Moscow and had an established chemistry off the ice.
 Bure however, missed almost their entire first season together with a torn ACL, so Mogilny played primarily with Cliff Ronning and Martin Gélinas.
 He led the team with 55 goals, 107 points, and finished third in the league in goals.
 Mogilny followed that with nine points in six games in his first playoff series for Vancouver but the Canucks were ousted in the conference quarterfinals by the Stanley Cup champions that year, the Colorado Avalanche.

 It was with Vancouver where he started to develop into a consistent offensive threat on the penalty kill, as he finished near the top of the league in shorthanded production for multiple seasons.
 He later wryly remarked "You don't have to be a genius to kill penalties.
 You get the puck and hammer it down the ice.
 How tough can that be?"
 Mogilny led the Canucks in scoring again his second year with 73 points, but it marked the end of his success in Vancouver.
 In the subsequent years, assorted injuries and inconsistency dropped his production to 128 points in 157 games over the next three seasons and the Canucks missed the playoffs each year.
 He was also unable to find the expected on-ice success with Bure as both players preferred to play on their off-wing.
 After trading Bure to the Florida Panthers in January 1999, the Canucks traded Mogilny to the New Jersey Devils at the trade deadline in 2000 in exchange for Brendan Morrison and Denis Pederson.